-In particular, with regard to products that make use of water during the usage process, we recognize that both the water purification plants that provide drinking water for household use and the wastewater treatment plants that process households' wastewater use a great deal of energy and generated CO2 emissions, and so we are working actively to develop water-saving products.
+In particular, with regard to products that make use of water during the usage process, we recognize that both the water purification plants that provide drinking water for household use and the wastewater treatment plants that process households' wastewater use a great deal of energy and generate CO2 emissions, and so we are working actively to develop water-saving products.
 Furthermore, products such as shampoo that require the use of hot water during the usage process also involve the generation of CO2 emissions in relation to the heating of the water, so making products that use hot water into water-saving products can be very beneficial.

-In addition, we aim to achieve "Maximum with Minimum," or in other words achieving the highest possible quality with the minimum possible raw materials.
+In addition, we aim to achieve "Maximum with Minimum." or in other words achieving the highest possible quality with the minimum possible raw materials.
 Based on this approach, we developed the Bio IOS surfactant.
 This surfactant is used in our Attack ZERO laundry detergent product.

-We have also been working on the development of manufacturing technology for a new type of photovoltaic cell which is expected to be highly efficient, in collaboration with the Research Center for Advanced Science and Technology, the University of Tokyo, and with Kyushu Institute of Technology.
+We have also been working on the development of manufacturing technology for a new type of photovoltaic cell which is expected to be highly efficient.